billymeter/btvm/design.md

 ## system calls

-system calls each take at most four parameters, with them passed in order in registers r0-r3.
+system calls each take at most four parameters, with them passed in order in registers r1-r4. syscall number is stored in r0

 - `exit` -- exits the program with a return code
 - `open` -- opens a file descriptor